swimos/swim/README.md

 Vertical integration greatly simplifies application development and operations, while radically improving performance.
 CPUs are 1,000,000x+ faster than networks.
-By optimizing for data locality, and thereby eliminating numerous superfluous network round-trips, **swimOS** slashes the time it takes to perform many application operations from milliseconds to nanoseconds.
+By optimizing for data locality, and thereby eliminating numerous superfluous network round-trips, **SwimOS** slashes the time it takes to perform many application operations from milliseconds to nanoseconds.
-This performance boost doesn't trade-off scalability: **swimOS** is fully distributed, and linearly scalable.
+This performance boost doesn't trade-off scalability: **SwimOS** is fully distributed, and linearly scalable.

 ## [**Swim System** Java Implementation](swim-system-java)